mdavid626/blog/about.md

 He likes simplicity and has a proactive approach for solving problems.
 He is always passionate and reliable about work.

-He lives in Germany with his beautiful girlfiend and a cat.
+David lives in Germany with his beautiful girlfiend and a cat.

 *Thank You for reading!*